ktisis-tools/ffxiv-pathfinder/README.md

 This is an early testing version with some features still pending implementation, including but not limited to:
 - TMB/PAP paths
+- non-world VFX paths
-- VFX and SFX paths
+- SFX paths
+- MTRL/TEX paths for MDLs

 ## Installation